philtoms/ng-boilerplate-shop/README.md

 This ought to be off topic because it’s really all about AngularJS and complexity management.
 But this is the reason why ngBoilerPlateShop was created: To harness the power and awesomeness of Angular in the compelling, efficient environment of ngBoilerplate.
 Instructions?

 Develop your feature component independenly of ngBoilerplateShop and drop it in to the `src/common` folder.
-No need to register the source with the `index.html`, ngBoulerPlate will ensure that the component is added to the deployment.
+No need to register the source with the `index.html`, ngBoilerPlate will ensure that the component is added to the deployment.
 All tests associated with the feature should be included side by side with the component source and will be run as part of the continuous build system.

 ```
 /src
   /app
   /common
     /tileCalculator
-       tileClaculator.js
+       tileCalculator.js
-       tileClaculator.spec.js
+       tileCalculator.spec.js
-       tileClaculator.feature.js
+       tileCalculator.feature.js
-       tileClaculator.scenario.js
+       tileCalculator.scenario.js
 ```

 #Architecture